Johns Hopkins University

 Interested candidates should contact Dr. Bhakti Hansoti, the fellowship program director.
 As a GEMFC member program we have joined the NRMP match (Fall 2021).
 Interested applicants should register on the GEMFC website and upload application materials through the GEMFC website.
 Further details including application timeline, interview dates and requirements can be found at https://www.iemfellowships.com.

 Prospective fellows must be American Board of Emergency Medicine (ABEM) board certified or board eligible by the July 1st start date.
 Prospective fellows must be U.S. citizens or hold either an H1B or O visa.

 To submit your application, include a letter of intent, personal statement, CV, and two letters of recommendation.
 Please upload the necessary applications to the website directly.
-You are also welcome to notify via email to email@example.com and firstname.lastname@example.org that an application has been submitted.
+You are also welcome to notify via email to firstname.lastname@example.org and email@example.com that an application has been submitted.
 Applications will be reviewed by the Johns Hopkins University Center for Global Emergency Care Faculty.
-Offer of interview will be sent by September 18th.
-Interviews will be held at ACEP and also at our campus in Baltimore (Oct11th), where you will also get to meet our faculty and see our clinical settings.
+Offers of interview will be sent by September 12th.
+Interviews will be held virtually on September 19th with the option to meet in person at ACEP.

 In your letter of intent, please describe what makes you interested in our program in particular.
 At least one of your two letters of recommendation should speak directly to your emergency medicine clinical skills, while the other letter should speak to your research, teaching, and/or service experience.
 This fellowship program has a strong research focus and thus preference will be given to fellows interested in research and submitting a UJMT Fogarty fellowship application for a field-based experience in year 2.